 Spiller, Watkins spark Bills' 29-10 win over Miami

-The Dolphins (1-1), by comparison, unraveled and sustained a potentially serious blow in the first quarter when running back Knowshon Moreno did not return after hurting his left elbow.
+The Dolphins (1-1) had no answers against their AFC East rival.
+Worse still, Miami sustained a potentially big blow when running back Knowshon Moreno, a key offseason addition, did not return after hurting his left elbow 11 minutes in.

 The injury looked serious, though coach Joe Philbin had no update on Moreno's status following the game.

-Driving through the middle for a 4-yard gain, Moreno was initially hit on the right side by Nickell Robey.
-Nigel Bradham then struck Moreno from the left, hitting him directly in the arm, which appeared to bend backward.
+Very little went right for the Dolphins' offense, which failed to carry over momentum from last weekend's 33-20 win over New England.
+The big blow came when Moreno was hurt on his first carry.
+Driving up the middle for a 4-yard gain, Moreno was initially hit on the right side by Nickell Robey.
+Nigel Bradham then struck Moreno from the left, hitting him directly in the arm.

 Moreno, with Denver last season, had an NFL-leading 134 yards rushing entering Week 2.